Updated October 11, 2023

-In layman’s term, a geographic information system is a system that allows any person or an organization to analyze, store and visualize data related to geographical location.
-This data can be anything, for example, longitude or latitude, spreadsheets containing address data points, satellite imageries and information related to any admin boundary distributions.
-This data is known as spatial data and databases used to store these kinds of data is called a geospatial database.
-GIS is not just limited to the study of spatial data but it also comprises of development, data analysis, editing data in maps and even practicing operations – logistics management associated with it.
+In layman’s terms, a geographic information system is a system that allows any person or an organization to analyze, store and visualize data related to geographical location.
+For example, this data can be anything like longitude or latitude, spreadsheets containing address data points, satellite imagery, and admin boundary distribution information.
+This data is known as spatial data, and databases used to store these kinds of data is called geospatial database.
+GIS is not just limited to the study of spatial data.
+Still, it comprises the development, data analysis, editing of data in maps, and even practicing operations – logistics management associated with it.

-- Strategic Planning: Collected data can be of two type raster images and vector data points such as coordinates.
-Team of GIS managers and analysts sit together to plan on the deliverables.
+- Strategic Planning: Collected data can be of two types raster images and vector data points such as coordinates.
+GIS managers and analysts sit together to plan the deliverables.

-- Data Analysis: GIS analysts, GIS developers and Technicians work together along with the architects to deal with the analysis and the analytics part of the work.
+- Data Analysis: GIS analysts, developers, and technicians work with the architects to deal with the analysis and the analytics part of the work.

-- Data Rollout: The final product is then rolled out to the end consumers and strategic partner/costumers with recent updated mapping and navigation Info.
-Consumers also have the option to report back to the work with various feedbacks and comments.
+- Data Rollout: The final product is then rolled out to the end consumers and strategic partners/costumers with recently updated mapping and navigation Info.
+Consumers also have the option to report back to work with various feedback and comments.

 People, Data, Hardware, Software/Applications, and Methods.

 The above Infographic is added to showcase the general components of GIS in an interactive image format.

 This is one of the important factors in Geographic Information Systems.
 This technology will be handicapped without this component.
 It ranges from the people working on complex geospatial databases to the consumers who use maps daily.